-Exhibit 14: Joint Owned Resource Communication Model 1
+Exhibit 16: Joint Owned Resource Communication Model 1

 Option 2: The alternate solution would still require a single MOC Generation Dispatcher (single operational contact) for manual real-time communications with PJM Dispatch, where the operational nature of the situation requires live verbal communications.
 Each owner/off taker of a jointly owned resource would still be able to interact directly with PJM Dispatch for market related matters, and with Markets Gateway, providing day-ahead offers and hourly updates.
 The single operational contact would be responsible for all manual real-time communications with PJM Dispatch, as well as providing accurate outage information within eDART.
 PJM SCED would send individual basepoints to each owner/off taker.
-Settlements will model individual owner/off takers of a jointly owned resource and examples of manual real-time communications, which must be made by a single operational contact, are set forth below in Exhibit 16.
+Settlements will model individual owner/off takers of a jointly owned resource.
+Examples of market communications that can be made by individual owner/off takers of a jointly owned resource and examples of manual real-time communications, which must be made by a single operational contact, are set forth below in Exhibit 1618.
 All parties that communicate with PJM Dispatch must meet the training and certification requirements outlined in Manual 40.

-Exhibit 15: Joint Owned Resource Communication Model 2
+Exhibit 17: Joint Owned Resource Communication Model 2